cfernan3/DevOpsProject/MS4-SPECIAL/README.md

 ![image](https://media.github.ncsu.edu/user/6391/files/1c34f6ea-d866-11e7-83c6-f8c66b550e40)

+*The email was received from dppynada@ncsu.edu because the G Suite was created using the same email address*

 Checkbox.io application is not production cloud ready.
 The factors that impede the migration are(as per the response)
-* The lack of queueing stategy
+* The lack of queueing stategy(in storage)
-* A normalised SQL database to keep track of users information
+* A normalised SQL database to keep track of users information like credentials(in storage)

 ## Project Presentation: